ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 #### From _The Union and Dakotaian._

 #### 1868-05-16 &middot; Yankton, Dakota Territory [S.D.]

 [This text is not available under an open license.]

 ---

 ## [From _The workingman's advocate._](https://chroniclingamerica.loc.gov/lccn/sn89077510/1868-05-30/ed-1/seq-4)

 #### 1868-05-30 &middot; Chicago [Ill.]

 <table style="width: 100%;"><tr><td style="width: 50%">

-[Tbs It.laving remarkable UUle poem Is a contribu­
-tion ta tht Sau Francisco Timet, f-vm tbs pea of Mrs. H.
-A. I)*ootng.
-Tit* ruder will notice that each Une It a
+l notice that each Une It a
 quotation frocn eons one of tbs standard anthers of Eng
 la«&gt;d and America.
 1 his Is the result of a jear&#x27;e labori­
 ous sea. h aa. ig the voluminous writings of thlrtj­